Updated: October 20, 2021

 Are you a beginner or experienced yogi?
 Beginners might want to buy a lower cost yoga mat.
 If you are on a budget, there’s no need to get an expensive mat and find out you don’t like yoga.
 It’s not like you can resell used yoga mats (yuck!).

 In this budget range, we like to recommend the Clever Yoga Better Grip.
-It has solid all-around performance and comes with a lifetime warranty for less than $20 on Amazon.
+It has solid all-around performance and comes with a lifetime warranty for a starter-level price.
 You can read our full review on it by clicking here, or browse through or other yoga mat reviews in the “popular” category.